turbot/steampipe-plugin-aws/docs/tables/aws_neptune_db_cluster_snapshot.md

 ## Examples

-### List of cluster snapshots which are not encrypted
+### List of DB cluster snapshots which are not encrypted

 ```sql
 select